antfu/talks/2025-09-18/src/slides.md

 <!--
 Specifically, I think we should be progressive on the following aspects:

-[click] The first would be onboarding, [click] we should make it easy to understand and get started. [click] The tip I would give is to see if you can well describe your tool clearly within one sentence.
+[click] The first would be onboarding, [click] we should make it easy to understand and get started. [click] The tip I would give is to see if you can describe your tool clearly within one sentence.
 If you can't, you might have made the tool too complicated.

-[click] Then we should be progressive on features, [click] starts minimal and grows with users. [click] We should make the tool useful even in the simplest cases.
+[click] Then we should be progressive on features, [click] start minimal and grow with users. [click] We should make the tool useful even in the simplest cases.
 For example, Vite can start with a single `index.html` file and no more.
-Nuxt can start with a single `app.vue` file, etc. It's easy to have many features as possible into our tool to make it more useful, but it could be overwhelming for the users to start with a lot of features.
+Nuxt can start with a single `app.vue` file, etc. It's easy to pack as many features as possible into our tool to make it more useful, but it could be overwhelming for users to start with a lot of features.
 We need to find a way to reveal features when users need them.

-[click] Then it's about extensibility, [click] to allow community to enhance the tool and enrich the ecosystem. [click] We should make a plugin system for users to extend it with their needs.
+[click] Then it's about extensibility, [click] to allow the community to enhance the tool and enrich the ecosystem. [click] We should make a plugin system for users to extend it with their needs.

 [click] Finally, we should be progressive on breaking changes, [click] to provide middle stages for migration.
 This is probably the most important one to me in software development.
-Breaking changes are necessary for software to improve, but how we do that is also crucial. [click] A common practice is to deprecate the old features and provide a warning for the users to migrate to the new features.
-Then we could provide forward/backward compatibility for the users to opt-in to the new behaviour in legacy versions, or stay on the old behaviour in the new versions, for them to migrate at their own pace.
+Breaking changes are necessary for software to improve, but how we do that is also crucial. [click] A common practice is to deprecate the old features and provide a warning for users to migrate to the new features.
+Then we could provide forward/backward compatibility for users to opt-in to the new behavior in legacy versions, or stay on the old behavior in the new versions, for them to migrate at their own pace.
 And finally, we could remove the old features after a certain period of time.
-Each of these steps would deserve a major version and should take slowly.
+Each of these steps would deserve a major version and should be taken slowly.
 -->

 ---